Hydra-Chain/hydragon-assets/staking-integration-guide.md

     function getDENOMINATOR() public pure returns (uint256);
 ```

-Get the vesting bonus for specific number of weeks (between 1 - 52):
+Get the vesting bonus for a specific number of weeks (between 1 - 52):

 ```solidity
     function getVestingBonus(uint256 weeksCount) public view returns (uint256 nominator);
 ```

-Get the current Macro Factor that is applied on the rewards:
+Get the current Macro Factor that is applied to the rewards:

 ```solidity
     function getMacroFactor() public view returns (uint256);